yachty66/Stablecharacter/README.md

 ```

 !!!
 Attention also the dev mode is connected to the supabase database which is the same as the production database.

+## Tests

+For now we only have manual tests.
+Major things to check after big updates:

+- chat is getting transferred from non to login area